andreas-mausch/cheatsheets/_cheatsheets/grep.md

           -l: "--files-with-matches: Suppress normal output; instead print the name of each input file from which output would normally have been printed."
           -s: "--no-messages: Suppress error messages about nonexistent or unreadable files.
 (This hides 'Permission denied' spam)"
 ---

+A very good alternative to grep is [ripgrep](https://github.com/BurntSushi/ripgrep).